dduneau/website/content/publication/Heredity2020/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
--Bento G
+- Bento G
--Fields P
+- Fields P
--admin
+- admin
--Ebert D
+- Ebert D

 # Author notes (optional)
 #author_notes: